 My story is a likely representation of many overweight Americans.
 I grew up as a thin child, but in college and as an adult, I began eating more and more convenient and pre-packaged meals, whatever was easy.
 By the time I gave birth to my second son, both my husband and I had 50 extra pounds creep up on us.
 We exercised off and on, but for every 10 pounds we lost we would eventually gain 20.

 I tried to understand and research the best way to eat, but felt like I was hearing more and more contradictory and confusing information.
 I never really dieted, knowing that diets don't work, but ate low-fat dairy, lean skinless chicken breast and turkey, non-fat dressings, diet drinks, etc. I thought I was doing everything I could do to lose weight, but it kept steadily climbing.
 Then I decided to get back into exercise, five days a week, but within three months had gained ten more pounds.
 At the age of 38, I tipped the scales at about 210 pounds, and felt like something must be wrong with my metabolism.
 I was ready to give up and accept that this was my fate in life.

-A breakthrough came when my sister Colleen came to visit me in May of 2005 and was suddenly 30 pounds less in just the three months since I had last seen her.
-Colleen told me about the book, Eat To Live that she had learned about on a mothering website.
+A breakthrough came when my sister Colleen came to visit me in May of 2005l She was 30 pounds less in just the three months since I had last seen her.
+Colleen told me about the book, Eat to Live that she had learned about on a mothering website.
 When I first saw Colleen so much thinner I thought that she must be doing something extreme, like starving herself, but that couldn't have been further from the truth.

 Now my headaches are gone, I don't feel hungry between meals, and rarely have food cravings, and when I do, it's for leafy greens!
 It is so much more pleasurable to eat when you are really hungry, which now occurs much less frequently.